This dimension is part of the

 If you choose to focus on this initiative, the strategies and actions below may assist you to develop your implementation plan:

-- use classroom management strategies that integrate with effective academic instruction in a positive and safe school climate to maximize success for all students.
+- use classroom management strategies that integrate with effective academic instruction in a positive and safe school climate to maximise success for all students.

 - provide consistent responses to preventing antisocial behaviour and responding to situations in a calm, non-confrontational manner